trentm/node-bunyan/CONTRIBUTING.md

 labels](https://github.com/trentm/node-bunyan/labels) named "$category-$value".
 An issue should have max *one* label from each set.
 Users of Google Code's dearly departed issue tracker may remember this kind of thing.
-This is a poorman's version of structured issue tracker metadata.
+This is a poor man's version of structured issue tracker metadata.

 I'm inclined to *not* do priorities right now. *Possibly* we'll use GitHub milestones to basically set targets for upcoming releases.
 But otherwise my